Find out how to get around Brighton & Hove and explore the wider East and West Sussex areas.

 You can also get practical advice about cycling around Brighton & Hove from the council.

-The fixed taxi fare from campus into central Brighton is £14.
+There are fixed taxi fares from campus into central Brighton.
 If you’re travelling late at night or going to other destinations, you might pay more.
+Streamline taxis are licensed by the city council.

 Walking and running